HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 that you cannot make your garden less appealing to them which, at the

 very least, should reduce the time they spend there.
-The methods at your
+In his book,

-The latter category includes some slightly ‘off the wall’ suggestions
+group of potential deterrents that I class as 'home remedies'.
+The category includes some slightly ‘off the wall’ suggestions

-and I don’t want to devote much time to them, not least because few show
+too and I don’t want to devote much time to them; not least because few show

-any real promise, but there is one method that warrants further
+any real promise.
+There is, however, one additional method that warrants further

 consideration – the process of putting unpleasant-tasting food out for